Moodle security procedures

-Create a new issue in the Moodle Tracker describing the problem (and solution if possible) in detail.
-Make sure you set the security level accurately to make sure that the security team sees it.
-Bugs classified as a "Serious security issue" are hidden from everyone apart from the security team and the person who reported the problem.
+Create a new issue in the Moodle Tracker, describing the problem (and solution if possible) in detail.
+If possible, step by step instructions to reproduce the issue are recommended, because the source of the problem is usually more easily identified, so the issue can be triaged more effectively.
+Make sure you set the security level accurately to ensure that the security team sees it.
+Bugs classified as a "Serious security issue" or "Minor security issue" are hidden from everyone apart from the security team and the person who reported the problem.
 If you are not sure whether an issue is a security issue, you should still create a new issue in the tracker for review, using the security level "Could be a security issue".

 Alternatively, you can send an email to firstname.lastname@example.org, however this is less secure than using the Tracker.